PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-highlight-lab.md

 During the presentation, each text fragment will be highlighted after a corresponding click.

 ###Custom Colors
-The colors used by Highlight Bullets can be customized by opening the settings dialog from the ribbon:
+The colors used by Highlight Bullets Lab can be customized by opening the settings dialog from the ribbon:

 <p>
 	<img class="box-shadow" src="./img/docs/highlight-bullets-1.png">